If your fiberglass swimming pool is showing signs of age, then you can revive its appearance with a few coats of the right paint.

 Be sure to remove any features of the pool that will not be painted and tape off the coping area of the pool as well.

-Pour the mixture into a five-gallon bucket that includes a paint screen.
+Pour the mixture into a five-gallon bucket that includes a paint grid screen for easy painting.

 You can start painting once the morning dew has evaporated from the pool area.
 It is best to start in the morning.